Thomas J. Leib: Second Seminole War

-Late in 1835, the U.S. government determined to remove the Seminole Indian tribe of south-central Florida to designated lands west of the Mississippi.
+Late in 1835, the US government determined to remove the Seminole Indian tribe of south-central Florida to designated lands west of the Mississippi.
 After negotiations between the government and Indian leaders broke down, the Seminoles began raiding white settlements and military detachments.
 The conflict, known as the Second Seminole War, lasted between 1835 and 1842.
-This conflict was one of the few Indian wars in which the U.S. Navy played a substantial role.
-The U.S. Army requested that the Navy establish a blockade around Florida.
+This conflict was one of the few Indian wars in which the US Navy played a substantial role.
+The US Army requested that the Navy establish a blockade around Florida.
 It was long known that the Seminoles maintained trade relations with the Spanish in Cuba, and authorities suspected that arms and provisions were being smuggled in from British Bahamas.

 In early June 1836, USS Concord was at Tampa Bay.
 Leib was directed to take the Army contract schooner Motto, along with a detachment of 20 sailors and Marines, and investigate a reported cache of Seminole gunpowder stored on Indian Key in the northern Florida Keys.
 He did not find much gunpowder at Indian Key; however, while in the vicinity, he learned of a shipwreck around New River, Florida, with a reported cargo of lead.
 Leib took the Motto north and was in the vicinity of the shipwreck during the third week of July.
 He dived on the wreck; no lead was found.
 On July 23, after hearing a large explosion to the north, Leib sailed the Motto to investigate.
 Early morning the next day, upon arriving in the vicinity of Cape Florida Light, at the south end of Key Biscayne, he observed the lighthouse and several settlement buildings had been attacked and burned.
 Leib led a rescue party ashore and discovered both the lighthouse keeper and assistant had sought refuge at the top of the lighthouse.
 Both were severely injured and trapped up in the lighthouse tower.
 Unfortunately, the assistant succumbed to his multiple wounds.
 The wounded lighthouse keeper could not descend from the building; the fire destroyed the stairs.
 The sailors ran a line up to the tower and jury-rigged a harness so that two crew members could ascend and bring the lighthouse keeper down.
 After getting the wounded man onboard Motto, Leib transported him to Key West.
 Leib departed Key West and rejoined USS Concord, which had relocated to Pensacola.